 Within the three traditional practices of prayer, almsgiving, and penance, Lent offers a precious opportunity to encounter Christ as we make our way towards Easter.
 Download and share an Encountering Christ in Lent Support Article exploring ways the season of Lent offers a rich opportunity to deepen our prayer life, empty ourselves of pettiness, and expand our capacity for generosity.

 All of these practices also help us prepare to renew our Baptism vows as part of our Easter celebration.
 Baptism provides the key to Lent.
-Download a primary activity to help young children practice renewing their Baptism during Lent.
+Download the Renew Your Baptism Activity and use it to help young children practice renewing their Baptism during Lent.

 In the fourth and fifth centuries, the Church developed liturgies to assist people who wanted to become Christians.
 The final forty days of this faith journey, the “forty-day retreat” before Baptism, became what we now call Lent.
 As part of the Rite of Christian Initiation of Adults (RCIA) Lent is the time for catechumens to continue their preparation for Baptism, Confirmation, and Eucharist.
 And it’s a time for those of us who are already baptized to reaffirm what this sacrament means in our lives today.